Bookmark Llama desktop logo

 4. Paste the bookmark URLs wherever you want to send them or store them.

-This method allows for a narrower scope of bookmark exports without having to modify an HTML file.
+This method allows for a narrower scope of bookmark exports without modifying an HTML file.
 This method is quite a workaround and not a typical use-case of Chrome profiles, but it allows you to overcome all of the limitations of the previous steps without a third-party tool.

 1. Click your profile icon in the top right of Chrome.